BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day2/10_setup_grafana02.md

 6. Configure the axes, legend, and other visualization options based on your requirements.

 # 📌 Must Have !!
-Create a requirement visualization to display the "HTTP response code" of WordPress as shown below:
+- [ ] 1.Create a requirement visualization to display the "HTTP response code" of WordPress as shown below:

 ![grafana elk03](https://github.com/chayapon-s/kbtg-infra-kampus-bootcamp2024/assets/49383429/ac4ae92f-6e1c-4805-b005-12c14557ed83)

+- [ ] 2.Create a requirement visualization to display the "HTTP Responsetime by service" of WordPress as shown below: